iost-official/iost-docs/website/versioned_docs/version-3.0.0/2-intro-of-iost/Vote.md

 - An account can vote for more than one node, and the node can vote for itself
 - Only partner nodes and servi nodes and their voters can participate in voting reward bonuses
 - Token pledged to purchase resources doesn't have voting right
-- After canceling the vote, you need to wait 7 days to redeem the token
+- After canceling the vote, you need to wait 7 days to redeem the token, Token in redemption has no voting reward

 ## reward
 The system will issue 2% token every year.
 1% tokens are block awards only for servi nodes.
 1% tokens are voting awards, half of which are awarded to partners and servi nodes, and the other half to their voters.